Missing Middle: Land Use Bylaw changes

 City Council approved a Motion Arising (item 8.1.4) on April 12, 2022 to address changes to the Land Use Bylaw for missing middle housing.
 A recommendations report to the Infrastructure and Planning Committee will be presented on September 9, 2022.

-Engagement is an important part of the planning process but unfortunately a full-scale public consultation is not feasible because of the technical nature of this work.
+Engagement is an important part of the planning process and because of the technical nature of this work, our engagement has focused on ensuring the right rules are crafted to make development in this district a success.
 Consultation focuses on testing the technical changes that The City is considering with local builders and designers.

 We understand this news is disappointing, but our project will include engagement in spring 2023.
 We are creating conversations about housing choice to understand Calgarians experiences with housing.
 These vital conversations will help us, and our housing provider partners identify future housing requirements.